ruizhang1996/optimal-sparse-regression-tree-public/README.md

 **continuous_feature_exchange**
  - Values: true or false
  - Description: Enables pruning of pairs continuous of feature thresholds using subset comparison

+**k_cluster**
+ - Values: true or false
+ - Description: Enables usage of the k-Means Equivalent Points Bound

 **diagnostics**
  - Values: true or false